optimajet/WorkflowEngineApi.NET/README.md

 # Workflow Engine API Sample

 This repository contains a sample integration of the Workflow Engine API into an ASP.NET application.
-The Workflow Engine Web API is a library for the ASP.NET framework that allows you to integrate a ready-made API into your application for managing data and processes within Workflow Engine instances.
+The Workflow Engine Web API is a library for the ASP.NET framework that allows you to integrate a ready-made API into your application for managing data and processes within Workflow Engine Runtime instances.
 This module is easily integrable and highly customizable, saving you from the routine development needed to integrate Workflow Engine into your web ecosystem.

 ### Key Features

 1. **RESTful Data API**: Safely interact with the Workflow Engine database without risking internal process disruptions.
-2. **RPC API** *(Coming soon…)*: Remotely manage the Workflow Engine Runtime instance.
+2. **RPC API**: Remotely manage the Workflow Engine Runtime instances in single- or multi- tenant modes.
-3. **Permission-based Security**: Fine-tune access to each API endpoint and generate claims for your users.
+3. **Permission-based Security**: Fine-tune access to each API operation and generate claims for your users.

 Learn more about Workflow Engine API on the [documentation website](https://workflowengine.io/documentation/web-api).